thegreenwebfoundation/gaw-plugin-cloudflare-workers/README.md

 ```

 > [!NOTE]
-> Using latitude and longitude values is not yet supported in the grid-aware-websites package.
+> Using latitude and longitude values is not yet supported in the `@greenweb/grid-aware-websites` package.